freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 - First, re-enable the network connection using the network manager widget.

 - Next, start a terminal in the network-attached ``work`` VM, via **Q > Domain:work > work: Terminal**.

+.. note:: As the next steps include commands that must be typed exactly, you may want to open a browser in the ``work`` VM, open this documentation there, and copy-and-paste the commands below into your ``work`` terminal.
+Note that due to Qubes' default security settings you will *not* be able to paste commands into your ``dom0`` terminal.
+The ``work`` browser can be opened via **Q > Domain: work > work: Firefox**

 - In the ``work`` terminal, run the following commands to download and add the SecureDrop signing key, which is needed to verify the SecureDrop Workstation package: